 Climate Risk Management

-In assessing physical risks, 3 levels of scenario are applied as guided by the Intergovernmental Panel on Climate Change (IPCC): aggressive mitigation scenario or representative concentration Pathways (RCP 2.6); strong mitigation scenario (RCP 4.5); and Business-as-usual (BaU) scenario (RCP8.5).
-The assessment of corporate physical risks in all scenarios and all timeframe is in between low to medium level.
+In the assessment of physical risks, 3 scenarios are applied as guided by the Intergovernmental Panel on Climate Change (IPCC): aggressive mitigation scenario or representative concentration Pathways (RCP 2.6); strong mitigation scenario (RCP 4.5); and Business-as-usual (BaU) scenario (RCP8.5).
+The assessment results of corporate physical risks in all scenarios and all timeframe are ranked in between low to medium level.

-On the assessment of transition risks, 3 scenarios are applied: Stated Policies Scenario (SPS - previously known as “New Policies Scenario (NPS)”, the underlying assumptions and modelling methodology remain unchanged), Sustainable Development Scenario (SDS) and IPCC's 1.5°C scenario.
+In the assessment of transition risks, 3 scenarios are applied: Stated Policies Scenario (SPS - previously known as “New Policies Scenario (NPS)”, the underlying assumptions and modelling methodology remain unchanged), Sustainable Development Scenario (SDS) and IPCC's 1.5°C scenario.
 The first two scenarios are in line with International Energy Agency (IEA)'s impact assessment guidance and the last with IPCC's guidance.
-The assessment of corporate transition risks in all scenarios and all timeframe is in between low to medium level.
+The assessment results of corporate transition risks in all scenarios and all timeframe are ranked in between low to medium level.

 Based on the assessment results in 2021, the risks of the Company maintain at the same level.
 As such, the Company is confident that its climate risk management is appropriate and aligned with the global target to hold temperature increase to well below 2 degrees Celsius.
 The Company closely monitors and tracks climate change that may affect corporate risk level, as a result of the COP26 and Thailand's commitment on Net Zero target, in order to manage risks with the balancing of the risk appetite level and corporate sustainable development.
 In addition, PTTEP has developed a Climate Management Plan in response to the Company's physical and transition risks.
 The plan is an integration of mitigation, adaptation, and resilience actions to allow its understanding on vulnerabilities to climate, manage the risks posed by climate change, place us in a strong position to increase resilience to potential threats, and exploit new business opportunities.